helidon-io/helidon/integrations/microstream/README.md

 ### API

-Use the CacheBuilder to create Microstream JCache instance:
+Use the CacheBuilder to create MicroStream JCache instance:

 Create a CacheConfiguration first